Felpix-Studios/portfoliowebsite/articles/The_Pilot_Article.md

 Honestly, I’ve no idea.
 However, all the posts will probably fall into the following broad sections:

  - Slice of life
- - Software development, *Essays on Failure*
+ - Software development
  - Design, well, at least it looks nice
  - Book/Media reviews
- - And lastly, blurbs of random, meaningless text
+ - And lastly, blurbs of random text

 Stick around if you want to read ‘em.
 Maybe a couple will be interesting, maybe not.
 If a blog is supposed to spread information, consider me investigated by multiple agencies for fraud.
 This blog is hereby active, or something like that.
 Again, I don’t know what I’m doing.